christophergarthwood/appdevstig_docs/Template_008_DeploymentStandard.md

 ## Purpose:

-A software delivery plan ensures "no surprises" when migrating a capability to the next tier and reduces risk when deploying a solution as the plan is circulated with all team members, tested, and followed in the subsequent Staging and Operations releases.
+A software delivery plan ensures "no surprises" when migrating to the next tier and reduces risk when deploying a solution as the plan is circulated with all team members, tested, and followed in the subsequent Staging and Operations releases.

 ## Requirements/Specifications/Guidelines:

-A software deployment plan template, based on industry best practices, should provide a clear and detailed blueprint for delivering software to production environments with minimal risk and maximum transparency.
+A software deployment plan template, based on industry’s best practices, should provide a clear and detailed blueprint for delivering software to production environments with minimal risk and maximum transparency.

 All deployments will have the following characteristics: